-The town of Chefchaouen, perched high in the Morocco’s northern hills, is among the most illustrative examples of the country’s geographical and architectural diversity.
-Painted blue to ward off the mosquitoes and other winged pests that would otherwise torture locals, Chefchaouen is equal parts traditional Morocco city and Bohemian mountain town.
+The town of Chefchaouen, perched high in the Morocco’s northern hills, is among the most illustrative examples of the country’s geographical and architectural beauty.
+Painted blue to ward off the mosquitoes and other winged pests that would otherwise torture locals, Chefchaouen is equal parts traditional Moroccan city and Bohemian mountain town.

-In recent years, Chefchaouen (known as “Chaouen” among locals) has become increasingly popular among backpackers who travel to Morocco.
+In recent years, Chefchaouen (known as “Chaouen” among locals) has become increasingly popular among travelers to Morocco.
 Chefchaouen nonetheless retains a singular charm that becomes decidedly more pronounced the further up and away from the central medina you walk.

 Why Is Chefchaouen Blue?